 4. Include AI & AR in your eCommerce strategy

-For example, IKEA is allowing their customers to see what a piece of furniture would look like in their home or office with AR.
-Soon AR will even be able to bring the physical store straight to the consumer’s home.
+For example, IKEA is allowing its customers to see what a piece of furniture would look like in their home or office with AR.
+Soon, AR will even be able to bring the physical store straight to the consumer’s home.

 AI is quickly becoming deeply ingrained in the functionality of online businesses of all sizes.

 From chatbots to virtual shopping assistants, AI is revolutionising customer care and retail sales in eCommerce, making assistance available outside of working hours and at record speeds.

 Transform your eCommerce business strategy with Ireland Website Design

 How you run your eCommerce company directly impacts its growth, making your business strategy vital to your success.